About to head to Norwegian Cruise Lines’ Great Stirrup Cay? Get ready to have a blast.

 This actually is a big benefit to buying the package for cruises that visit the island.
 On most ports of call the drink package does not work when off the ship.
 That’s a day where you don’t get the full potential of the package despite having to pay for the service.
 Having it work on Great Stirrup Cay means you are better able to get your money’s worth.

 What Is There to Eat on Great Stirrup Cay?

 The good news is that food is free on Great Stirrup Cay, and you have several options to choose from.

 Buffet: Starting at 11:30, there is a large buffet serving up a number of dishes, including burgers, dogs, pizza, salads, chicken, fruits, and a few other dishes.
 There are also a number of covered areas with picnic tables for you to sit and eat.

 Grill: Right near the buffet is a spot where staff cooks up jerk chicken and other goodies that you can get fresh off the grill.
 There are a number of sides available too, and the smell draws in a lot of folks to eat here.

 Hot Dog Cart: Want a snack?
 We saw a couple of hot dog carts roaming around the island during our stay.
 Step up and get a dog as a snack to hold you over, or as your meal.

-Food Trucks: There are two food trucks on the island — Abaco Taco and Some Like it Tropic (pictured above) — serving up some dishes that you won’t find anywhere else on Great Stirrup Cay.
+Food Truck/Abaco Taco: There are two other spots on the island — Abaco Taco (a build your own taco bar) and a food truck called Tropic Like It’s Hot (pictured above) — serving up some dishes that you won’t find anywhere else on Great Stirrup Cay.
 The menus include ceviche, pulled pork sandwiches, spicy chicken sandwiches and more.
 Best of all, they are free.

 Great Stirrup Cay is Next Door to CocoCay